-- (1) morpheme Minimal unit of sound-meaning correspondence; cannot be broken down into smaller parts that contribute consistent meaning - (a) Examples: 'high' hon'book' tahe-'eat' -zi-'self' -ten-'turn' -sya-'vehicle' '...-ness' 'A(diective)-NONPAST' -i -sa - (b) Morphological segmentation the process of analyzing words into their component morphemes - Analysis procedure: Compare minimally different forms and look for how sound shape matches up with meaning - Morphemes may be affected by phonological rules! → In carrying out morphological segmentation, we should allow for minor variation in sound shape - I. Classifying morphemes - (2) One dimension for classifying morphemes: - (a) free morpheme Can be used alone as a word, with no further morphemes added - Example: hon 'book' - Words are also free forms (by definition), but they may contain more than just one morpheme; example: zi-ten-sya 'self-turn-vehicle' (='bicycle') - (b) bound morpheme Must be combined with (an)other morpheme(s) to form a word; cannot stand alone - Examples: taka- 'high', tabe- 'eat', zi- 'self', -sa '...-ness', -i 'A-NONPAST' - (3) Another dimension for classifying morphemes: - (a) root A lexical content morpheme (~open-class morpheme) that cannot be decomposed into smaller parts - Examples: hon 'book', taka- 'high', tabe- 'eat' - (b) affix A prefix or suffix; a bound form that does not contain a root - (i) derivational affix adds lexical meaning (creates a new word) - Example: -sa 'A-ness' more precisely, -sa is an affix that forms N(oun) from A(djectve), A(djectival)N(oun) - (ii) inflectional affix adds grammatical meaning (tense, gender, number, ...) - Example: -i 'A-NONPAST' - (4) How does the root/affix distinction line up with the free/bound distinction?
+- (1) morpheme Minimal unit of sound-meaning correspondence; cannot be broken down into smaller parts that contribute consistent meaning - (a) Examples: 'high' hon'book' tahe-'eat' -zi-'self' -ten-'turn' -sya-'vehicle' '...-ness' 'A(diective)-NONPAST' -i -sa - (b) Morphological segmentation the process of analyzing words into their component morphemes - Analysis procedure: Compare minimally different forms and look for how sound shape matches up with meaning - Morphemes may be affected by phonological rules! → In carrying out morphological segmentation, we should allow for minor variation in sound shape - I. Classifying morphemes - (2) One dimension for classifying morphemes: - (a) free morpheme Can be used alone as a word, with no further morphemes added - Example: hon 'book' - Words are also free forms (by definition), but they may contain more than just one morpheme; example: zi-ten-sya 'self-turn-vehicle' (='bicycle') - (b) bound morpheme Must be combined with (an)other morpheme(s) to form a word; cannot stand alone - Examples: taka- 'high', tabe- 'eat', zi- 'self', -sa '...-ness', -i 'A-NONPAST' - (3) Another dimension for classifying morphemes: - (a) root A lexical content morpheme (~open-class morpheme) that cannot be decomposed into smaller parts - Examples: how 'book', taka- 'high', tabe- 'eat' - (b) affix A prefix or suffix; a bound form that does not contain a root - (i) derivational affix - Example: -sa 'A-ness' more precisely, -sa is an affix that forms N(oun) from A(djectve), A(djectival)N(oun) - (ii) inflectional affix adds grammatical meaning (tense, gender, number, ...) - Example: -i 'A-NONPAST' - (4) How does the root/affix distinction line up with the free/bound distinction?

 - II.
-Some further considerations about morphology in Japanese What kinds of meaning actually get encoded with morphemes in Japanese?
-(5) For the Japanese speakers in the audience: • Give a natural, plausible translation for the following English sentences. (a) Late sushi. (c) Ayako ate sushi. (e) The student ate sushi. (b) We ate sushi. (d) Masahiko ate sushi. (f) The students ate sushi. • How are person and number marked on verbs in Japanese? • Languages vary as to what kinds of grammatical meaning are obligatorily expressed Side note: Some other interesting facts observed in (5) (6) (a) Pronouns are socially loaded and sometimes avoided (b) The gender of given ("first") names can sometimes be predicted (c) The agent of a transitive verb can be marked with -ga (SUBJECT marker) or with -wa (TOPIC marker) - more about this distinction in a few weeks III.
+Some further considerations about morphology in Japanese What kinds of meaning actually get marked with morphemes in Japanese?
+(5) For the Japanese speakers in the audience: • Give a natural, plausible translation for the following English sentences. (a) I ate sushi. (c) Ayako ate sushi. (e) The student ate sushi. (b) We ate sushi. (d) Masahiko ate sushi. (f) The students ate sushi. • How are person and number marked on verbs in Japanese? • Languages vary as to what kinds of grammatical meaning are obligatorily expressed Side note: Some other interesting facts observed in (5) (6) (a) Pronouns are socially loaded and sometimes avoided (b) The gender of given ("first") names can be predicted comparatively easily (c) The agent of a transitive verb can be marked with -ga (SUBJECT marker) or with -wa (TOPIC marker) - more about this distinction in a few weeks III.
 Morphology versus orthography (spelling) Important distinction: Is there a difference between a kanji character and a morpheme?
-(7) (a) What is the pronunciation of the Japanese word written like this? 湖 (b) How about this one? 今日 • How many morphemes are in the words in (a) and (b)? (c) In some cases, kanji can give us clues about morphological structure 自転車 電車 'electric train' 車庫 'garage, carport' 'bicycle' zi-ten-sya den-sya sva-ko - But: Are the Japanese forms higasi 東 and too 東 the same morpheme?
-(What would we say about life and bio in English?) - IV.
-Context: Big-picture issues in the study of Japanese morphology - (8) How many different word classes (also called lexical categories, "parts of speech") are there in Japanese? - Is the inventory of word classes universal? - (9) One widely accepted proposal in morphology is that derivational affixes may change the word class of a form, but inflectional affixes never do - Does data from Japanese bear on this claim? - (10) How do morphology and phonology interact in Japanese?
-Does evidence from morphology give us any further insight into the phonological categories and phonological rules of Japanese?
+(7) (a) What is the pronunciation of the Japanese word written like this? 湖 (b) How about this one? 今日 • How many morphemes are in the words in (a) and (b)? (c) In some cases, kanji can give us clues about morphological structure 自転車 電車 'electric train' 車庫 'garage, carport' 'bicycle' zi-ten-sya den-sya sva-ko • But: Are the Japanese forms higasi 東 and too 東 the same morpheme? - IV.
+Context: Big-picture issues in the study of Japanese morphology